Vista-Technology/yanq/README.md

 ### Consul
 We have introduced [Consul]() simply to simulate a **service discovery** component inside our **automation** stack.

-This kind of objects are very usefull when we have to deal with automation tasks.
-In this way, within the _intended.yaml_ playbook, we can *register* a device to be monitored by the monitoring tools without specify any further configuration inside Prometheus
+These kind of objects are very useful when we have to deal with automation tasks.
+In this way, within the _intended.yaml_ playbook, we can *register* a device to be monitored by the monitoring tools without specifying any further configuration inside Prometheus

 ```yaml
 ---